Home

 In short, to counteract the most powerful barrier

-to environmental learning and action — our society's belief that we are apart from nature rather than a part of nature — we need to help our young people (as well as our adult students) bond with the natural world and learn the secrets of how life works on Earth.
+to environmental learning and action — our society's belief that we are apart from Nature rather than a part of Nature — we need to help our young people (as well as our adult students) bond with the natural world and learn the secrets of how life works on Earth.

 Go to References

-Return from Barriers to GreenHeart Education Homepage
+Return to GreenHeart Education Homepage